top of page

 The Issue At Hand

-The title of this article is slightly misleading: yes, this article will discuss the social phenomenon called “Activism Anxiety” and yes, this article will provide students with the power to recognize the latent potential present within each of us, but first, we must address another issue.
+The title of this article is slightly misleading: yes, this article will delve into the social phenomenon called “Activism Anxiety”, and yes, this article will provide students with the power to recognize the latent potential present within each of them, but first, there is an important issue to preliminarily address.

 Everyone has heard of the consequences associated with climate change, yet not many are cognizant of a minute, yet persistent underlying cause: the irresponsible consumption and production of paper products.